Foliolensja/scrape_data_scripts/README.md

-# scrape_indices
+# Scrape

-Scrapes the Jamaica stock exchange for market summaries.
+Scrapes the Jamaica stock exchange for stock data, market activity and summaries.